 - Demographics: Get to know supporters based on their characteristics.
 Demographic donor data typically includes age, gender, location, and employment details.

 - Contact information: Make sure you collect postal addresses, phone numbers, email addresses, and social media handles.
-This will allow you to connect via multiple channels.
+This will allow you to connect via multiple channels and ensure you reach out to the right people for your email solicitations, phonathon fundraisers, and other campaigns.

 - Giving habits: Common giving data you’ll want to collect includes gift amounts, frequency, preferred methods, and recency.
 You can also track recent upgrades and downgrades in support to stay on top of lapsed engagement.